Program is first of its kind in West Virginia

 Pesticide Applicators Recertification Course

 West Virginia Nursery & Landscape Association and the West Virginia Department of Agriculture will offer a Pesticide Applicators Recertification Training session on January 29 at the Embassy Suites Hotel in Charleston.
 Registration is free for WVNLA members and $50 for nonmembers.
-Registration information will be mailed to WVNLA members and emailed to pesticide applicator license holders.Register for this Event
+View the day’s agenda here.Register for this Event

 Claudia West, a leading voice in the emerging field of ecological planting design, will present “Stunning Plant Communities that Stand the Test of Time.”
 Claudia is known for her passionate advocacy of plant-driven design, Claudia is a widely sought out speaker and consultant who applies the technologies of plant systems to bring essential natural functions back into our cities and towns.
 She has worked on all sides of the green industry—as a designer, a grower, installer, and land manager—grounding her innovative work in pragmatic solutions that address the realities of our urbanizing world.
 She is the co-author of the critically acclaimed book, Planting in a Post-Wild World (Timber Press, 2015).

 Barbara Arnold, senior horticulturist at Franklin Park Conservatory and Botanical Gardens, will speak on “Creation and Use of a Public Garden Community Garden Campus.”
 She will explore the different focuses of community gardens —education, healthy food source, a place of beauty.
 Community is the element they all have in common.
 Franklin Park Conservatory and Botanical Gardens Scott’s Miracle-Gro Community Garden Campus is all of those and more.